 As a result of the substantial length of time and expense associated with developing products and bringing them to the marketplace in the agricultural and biotechnology industries, obtaining and maintaining patent and trade secret protection for technologies, products and processes is of vital importance.
-The success of our company will depend in part on several factors, including, without limitation:
+Our success will depend in part on several factors, including, without limitation:

-- o our ability to obtain patent protection for technologies, products and processes; - o our ability to preserve trade secrets; and - o our ability to operate without infringing the proprietary rights of other parties both in the United States and in foreign countries.
+- o our ability to obtain patent protection for our technologies and processes; - o our ability to preserve our trade secrets; and o our ability to operate without infringing the proprietary rights of other parties both in the United States and in foreign countries.

-We have filed four patent applications in the United States for the technology which is vital to our primary business, two of which we have filed internationally.
-Our success depends in part upon patents being granted from our pending patent applications and, if granted, the enforcement of our patent rights.
-Furthermore, although we believe that our technology is unique and will not violate or infringe upon the proprietary rights of any third party, there can be no assurance that such claims will not be made or if made, could be successfully defended against.
+We have been issued one patent by the U.S. Patent and Trademark Office, or PTO.
+We have also filed patent applications for our technology in the United States and in several foreign countries, which technology is vital to our primary business, as well as several Continuations in Part on these patent applications.
+Our success depends in part upon the grant of patents from our pending patent applications.

+Although we believe that our technology is unique and will not violate or infringe upon the proprietary rights of any third party, we cannot assure you that these claims will not be made or if made, could be successfully defended against.
 If we do not obtain and maintain patent protection, we may face increased competition in the United States and internationally, which would have a material adverse effect on our business.